japer-technology/github-minimum-intelligence/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) ![AI](https://img.shields.io/badge/Assisted-Development-2b2bff?logo=github&logoColor=white)

-A technical framework designed to integrate a repository-local AI agent directly into a developer's existing workflow.
-Unlike external chat platforms, this system uses GitHub Issues as a conversational interface and leverages Git as a persistent memory bank, ensuring all interactions and code changes are versioned and owned by the user.
-Operating entirely through GitHub Actions, the tool provides a low-infrastructure solution that can be installed by adding a single folder to any repository.
-The project emphasizes full auditability and data sovereignty by committing every prompt and response to the codebase, allowing the agent to perform tasks such as editing files and summarizing long-term project history.
+A repository-local AI framework that plugs into a developer’s existing workflow.
+Instead of external chat tools, it uses GitHub Issues for conversation, Git for persistent versioned memory, and GitHub Actions for execution.
+Installed by adding one folder to a repo, it delivers low-infrastructure, auditable, user-owned automation by committing every prompt/response and code change to the codebase.

 <h3 align="right">
   <a href="#quick-start">Quick Start</a> · <a href="#how-it-works">How It Works</a> · <a href="#installation-methods">Installation Methods</a> · <a href="#supported-providers">Supported Providers</a> · <a href="#configuration">Configuration</a>